St. Bartholomew's Anglican Church (Toronto): History

 Pashler died suddenly in 1959.
-The love of his people for him can be gauged by the City of Toronto's renaming of the street on which the Clergy House stood as 'Pashler Avenue'.
+The City of Toronto renamed the street on which the Clergy House stood as 'Pashler Avenue’.
 Celebrants from other Anglo-Catholic parishes and Trinity College, Toronto, ensured that the daily Mass continued until his successor was appointed.

 In the fall of 1959, Donald F. Bellway, who had been an assistant priest at St James, Vancouver, arrived as the new rector.
 The years of his incumbency were dominated by the emerging social problems of the newly built Regent Park public housing project.
 A series of consultations took place to investigate the possibility of whether the Anglican Diocese, the parish, other Christian denominations, and secular groups might co-operate in finding solutions.
 Bellway was the prime mover in these discussions, which paved the way for much church and community co-operation for the next quarter of a century.

 Bellway was succeeded, in 1977, by Robert Greene.
 A former tank gunner of the Italian Campaign, whose great heroes were the Ritualist slum priests of the late-nineteenth and early-twentieth centuries, Greene carried on the work of inner-city co-operation between church and community that Father Bellway had begun.
 As social problems became more acute through the 1970s and 1980s, several new initiatives were undertaken.
 A food bank was run out of the basement of the rectory (as it was now being called); two breakfast soup kitchens were set up with the collaboration of a local police sergeant and a staff of volunteers from the parish and St James Cathedral.
 An indefatigable visitor, Greene continuously visited his way through the parish list and around Regent Park; he also undertook a visitation ministry to the Don Jail.

 In June 1986, Greene's work was recognized by Mother Teresa of Calcutta, who visited the rectory and toured Regent Park with the rector.

 Today, St Bartholomew's stands in the midst of a major urban revitalization project.
 In 2012, the then-Dean of St James Cathedral, Douglas Stoute, suggested to the Archbishop of Toronto, Colin Johnson, that the cathedral and diocese should support St Bartholomew's, to help ensure that the parish might re-engage with its community in a time of transition.
 The parish remains a ministry in collaboration with St James Cathedral.